 - No Age Discrimination.
 Commonly, mature workers find it difficult to enter the labour market, due to age discrimination.
 On the other hand, younger candidates often feel this struggle too, as many recruiters view them as lacking maturity or experience.
 Without knowing a person’s age, the employer is forced to hire based on skills and experience rather than age.

 - Physical Appearance Is No Factor.
 The physical appearance or the image of a person should not influence their candidacy.
-Although for some jobs, physical appearance is one of the main factors that influences hiring (ie. modelling).
+Although for some jobs, physical appearance is one of the main factors that influence hiring (ie. modelling).
 If this is the case, a blind CV shouldn’t be used to apply for the position.

 - Change in Mentality.
 The employees aren’t the only ones who benefit.
 The company begins to adopt a new way of working.
 They start to focus more on an employee’s qualities and competencies in a job, rather than age, appearance, or gender.